-- Shipper – The shipper is the primary owner of the goods, who needs it to be shipped from a location to the destination.
+The shipper is the primary owner of the goods, who needs them to be shipped from a location to the destination.
 At times the goods shipped might have multiple loading and unloading points.
-Shipper is a retailer, manufacturer, distributor or some other firm that needs to move goods on a regular basis the likes of ITC, Asian Paints, Patanjali, Tata Steel etc
+A shipper is a retailer, manufacturer, distributor, or some other firm that needs to move goods regularly, like ITC, Asian Paints, Patanjali, Tata Steel, and others.

-- Transporter – The transporter takes the risk (financial/credit) of shipping the goods and it is his responsibility to place the vehicles at the loading point, ensure that the necessary paperwork is done, pay the advance money to the vehicle supplier so that the goods can be shipped.
-Transporters typically have to pay 80-90% of the charges in advance and the remaining balance payment on the receipt of the proof of delivery and they cannot raise a invoice to the shipper unless they receive a proof-of-delivery, which typically 2-3 weeks from the day the goods are delivered.
-Once the invoice is submitted, shipper typically takes 30-60 days to make the payment.
-So, the role of the transporter is heavily capital dependent.
+The transporter takes the risk (financial/credit) of shipping the goods, and it is his responsibility to place the vehicles at the loading point, ensure that the necessary paperwork is done, pay the advance money to the vehicle supplier so that the goods can be shipped.
+Transporters typically have to pay 80-90% of the charges in advance and the remaining balance payment on the receipt of the proof of delivery, and they cannot raise an invoice to the shipper unless they receive a proof-of-delivery, which typically 2-3 weeks from the day the goods are delivered.
+Once the invoice is submitted, the shipper normally takes 30-60 days to make the payment.
+So, the role of the transporter is heavily capital-dependent.

-- Broker – As the name sounds the broker is a trusted “local” liaison who heads the supply side.
+As the name sounds, the broker is a trusted “local” liaison who heads the supply side.
 The broker exists so that a vehicle can be re-routed back to its origin.
 If anything goes wrong with the vehicle during the transit period, it is the broker’s responsibility to ensure that the vehicle is replaced and the goods are shipped.
-In India, typically this is a one-man shop which places anywhere between 5-100 vehicles on a day-to-day basis.
-Broker exists because its impossible for the transporter/shipper to directly transact with the fleet owner as he is not present locally.
+In India, typically, this is a one-man shop that places anywhere between 5-100 vehicles on a day-to-day basis.
+Broker exists because it’s impossible for the transporter/shipper to transact directly with the fleet owner as he is not present locally.

-- Fleet Owner– He is the owner of the vehicle and his primary goal is to ensure maximum utilization of the vehicle.
-For every day the vehicle is un-placed he has to bear the cost.
-Fleet owners at times approach the transporter directly, however in such cases there is a guarantee of a minimum load from the demand side and a strict KYC is done by the transporter.
-The fleet owners are heavily fragmented in India with more than 80% of the fleets are owned by people having less than 10 vehicles, which gives birth to the intermediaries.
+He is the owner of the vehicle, and his primary goal is to ensure maximum utilization of the vehicle.
+For every day the vehicle is in-placed, he has to bear the cost.
+Fleet owners, at times, approach the transporter directly.
+However, in such cases, there is a guarantee of a minimum load from the demand side, and a strict KYC is done by the transporter.
+The fleet owners are heavily fragmented in India, with more than 80% of the fleets owned by people having less than ten vehicles, which gives birth to the intermediaries.

-The nature of spot market is such it is heavily time-bounded i.e., a shipper requires a vehicle urgently and reaches out to the transporter who in-turn reaches out to the suppliers in the mandi (brokers and fleet owners) to get the current rates, and since these transactions are bounded by time, this leads to huge price volatility as the demand and supply of goods and vehicles keep changing in a rapid manner
+The nature of the spot market is such that it is heavily time-bounded – a shipper requires a vehicle urgently and reaches out to the transporter, whom in-turn reaches out to the suppliers in the mandi (brokers and fleet owners) to get the current rates, and since these transactions are bounded by time, this leads to huge price volatility as the demand and supply of goods and vehicles keep changing in a rapid manner.

 In India, there are multi modes of agreements carried out by shippers to manage dispatch operations.
 The common approximation in practice is that in India, contractual relationships cover around 30-40% of the market, whereas spot consists of the remainder.
-Shippers typically use a combination of multiple types of relationships to manage their truckload operations i.e., fixed/variable contract across one or multiple routes, spot arrangements and at times their private fleet too (especially for certain kind of items and for certain fixed lanes)
+Shippers typically use a combination of multiple types of relationships to manage their truckload operations, i.e., fixed/variable contracts across one or multiple routes, spot arrangements, and at times, their private fleet too (especially for certain kinds of items and for certain fixed lanes)

 How Do Spot Markets Operate?

-Typically, in a transport company leads start queuing up in the beginning of the day i.e., the shippers confirm the requirement of truck load movement for the next day.
-At the same time the vehicle suppliers get a true check on the inventory of vehicles available as most of the vehicle are done with their unloading and are ready for their next trip.
-Parallels can be drawn between the spot market and the trading floor at the stock market i.e., they are both governed by the demand and supply.
-Typically, by late afternoon the vehicle availability is made open by the suppliers and the assignment starts, however the suppliers hold their cards close to the chest and the assignment does not happen until after a fair round of negotiation on the daily pricing happens.
+Typically, in a transport company, leads start queuing up at the beginning of the day, i.e., the shippers confirm the requirement of truckload movement for the next day.
+At the same time, the vehicle suppliers get a true check on the inventory of vehicles available as most of the vehicles are done with their unloading and are ready for their next trip.
+Parallels can be drawn between the spot market and the trading floor at the stock market, i.e., they are both governed by demand and supply.
+Typically, by late afternoon the vehicle availability is made open by the suppliers, and the assignment starts.
+However, the suppliers hold their cards close to their chest, and the assignment does not happen until after a fair round of negotiation on the daily pricing happens.
 Something as innocuous as multiple phone calls for a specific route can drive the price up drastically as it throws an indication that the demand is high.

-Once the load-vehicle assignment is done, the transporters typically have a final check to ensure that the drivers understand the loading point correctly and are on-route.
+Once the load-vehicle assignment is done, the transporters typically have a final check to ensure that the drivers understand the loading point correctly and are on route.
 The vehicles typically report at the loading site post-midnight so that they can avoid the local traffic.
-The subsequent day the vehicles are loaded, documentation process is completed, and the transporters pay-out the advance money to the vehicle suppliers.
-In this trade 80-90% of the money is paid out to the vehicle supplier as advance and the rest is paid out on delivery of the goods.
+The subsequent day the vehicles are loaded, the documentation process is completed, and the transporters pay out the advance money to the vehicle suppliers.
+In this trade, 80-90% of the money is paid out to the vehicle supplier as advance, and the rest is paid out on delivery of the goods.

 How Can Technology Smoothen the Working of Spot Market?

-There have been numerous attempts made to build a transport/freight exchange which can re-create the spot market in the online world.
-Moreover, a lot of the shippers have tried to move to electronic modes of managing their truck load operations, however a handful have been able to move successfully in India.
+There have been numerous attempts made to build a transport/freight exchange that can recreate the spot market in the online world.
+Moreover, a lot of shippers have tried to move to electronic modes of managing their truckload operations.
+However, a handful has been able to move successfully in India.
 A lot of shippers have used negotiation platforms to assign lanes/routes/volumes to transporters.
-However, even though the shippers have chosen the online path, the transporters brokers and fleet owners have to come down to the spot market to fulfil the daily loads (even though the rates are frozen are part of a contractual agreement).
+However, even though the shippers have chosen the online path, the transporters, brokers, and fleet owners have to come down to the spot market to fulfill the daily loads (even though the rates are frozen and are part of a contractual agreement).

-- Trust – The transportation industry is very rough in nature and players typically are not comfortable transacting with one another unless they know who they are dealing with.
+- Trust – The transportation industry is very rough in nature, and players typically are not comfortable transacting with one another unless they know whom they are dealing with.
 There are issues such as pilferage of money or goods or both at various layers which cannot be determined beforehand.
-Moreover, the payment cycles are not very great, accompanied by bad debts, which increase the financial liability and can lead to players shutting shops.
+Moreover, the payment cycles are not very significant, accompanied by bad debts, which increase the financial liability and can lead to players shutting shops.

-- Ease of Use – We are not dealing with some of the most tech savvy people here.
-The exchanges need to be simple, provide multi-language support and should bring in ease-of doing business and at the same time should potentially grow the business, then only people will adapt the technology.
-For e.g., a vehicle owner in Gujarat should be able to transact with a shipper in Assam, without being present physically.
+- Ease of Use – We are not dealing with some of the most tech-savvy people here.
+The exchanges need to be simple, provide multi-language support and should bring ease of doing business and, at the same time, should potentially grow the business, and then only people will adopt the technology.
+For e.g., a vehicle owner in Gujarat should be able to transact with a shipper in Assam without being present physically.

-- Digitize Payment Cycles – Payments is one of the key pain-points of this industry as each invoice processing has to look at multiple touchpoints associated with a trip such as Delivery TAT adherence, goods damaged, detention at loading and unloading point, any fines paid during the trip, which delays the payment cycles considerably.
+- Digitize Payment Cycles – Payments are one of the key pain points of this industry as each invoice processing has to look at multiple touch points associated with a trip, such as Delivery TAT adherence, goods damaged, detention at loading and unloading point, any fines paid during the trip, which delays the payment cycles considerably.
 (The transporter has to make an upfront payment at the time of vehicle dispatch).

-I strongly believe that technology has a long and a major role to play in this field and especially in the Indian context.
-There is a flurry of start-ups in this space which are attacking the problems from different ends and are trying to make some dents in the landscape and smoothen the operations.
-However, this is a long marathon and a huge market opportunity, with vast gaps and scope for improvement, whether a reliable and robust transport exchange can be built over the next 5-10 years, only time will tell.
+I strongly believe that technology has a long and major role to play in this field and especially in the Indian context.
+There is a flurry of start-ups in this space that are attacking the problems from different ends and are trying to make some dents in the landscape and smoothen the operations.
+However, this is a long marathon and a huge market opportunity, with vast gaps and scope for improvement.
+Only time will tell whether a reliable and robust transport exchange can be built over the next 5-10 years.